 The chief appraiser and the property owner or their authorized representative may file a joint motion with the ARB notifying the board that they have agreed to a disposition of the protest and request the board to issue an agreed order.
 The joint motion must contain the terms of the disposition of the protest.
 The ARB chair shall issue the agreed order not later than the fifth day after the date on which the joint motion is filed with the ARB.
-If the chair is not able to issue the agreed order within the five-day period, the board shall issue the agreed order not later than the 30th day after the date on which the joint motion was filed with the ARB.
-The chief appraiser and the protesting party may designate in the joint motion that the agreed order is appealable in the same manner as any other ARB determination under Tax Code Section 41.47.194
+If the chair is not able to issue the agreed order within the five-day period, the board shall issue the agreed order not later than the 30th day after the date on which the joint motion the terms and the protesting party may designate in the joint motion that the agreed order is appealable in the same manner as any other ARB determination under Tax Code Section 41.47.194